You may be lucky enough to find old remnants of historic wallpaper in your period house.

 Historic wallpaper – 1930-1950

-The working classes began to reject patterned wallpaper as porridge papers became more widely available in the early 1930s.
+The working classes fell of love with patterned wallpaper in their living areas as porridge papers became more widely available in the early 1930s.

 They still opted for natural designs for the bedroom.
 The big changes in these designs were their colours and backgrounds.
 Trailing floral or leaf patterns in autumnal tones of oranges, reds and browns were all the rage.
 Small floral bouquets in garish bright colours against stylised trellis backgrounds were also popular.

 As the 1950s beckoned, floral patterns began to embrace a fresher colour palette of lilacs, yellows and pinks.
 Very reminiscent of the American refrigerators and cars of the period!

 See my Pinterest account for more photos of post 1930 wallpapers.